mandober/rust-debrief/rust/core/about-rust.md

 Premium features
-- Guaranteed Memory Safety (GMT)
+- Guaranteed (memory) safety
-- Zero cost abstractions ($0a)
+- Zero Cost Abstractions
-- Choose your guarantees (CYG)
+- Choose Your Guarantees
-- Pay only what you obviously use (POWYOU)
+- Pay only what you really use
-- Maximum control with maximum safety (Control+Safety)
+- Maximum control with maximum safety
-- Low overhead, extra small runtime (XS-RT)
+- Low overhead, extra small runtime
-- No hidden computing cost (!hCC)
+- No hidden computing costs
 - Expressiveness, Explicitness, Efficiency (E3)
-- no null no exceptions (!(null^XPTN)
+- no null, no exceptions, no gc, no data races

 Featuring
 - move semantics
-- guaranteed memory safety
-- zero-cost abstractions
 - threads without data races
 - trait-based generics
 - pattern matching